-- (a) Before the kicker approaches the ball and until the ball is kicked, - (1) all kicking team (Team A) players other than the kicker must be lined up and remain in their established positions no more than one yard behind their restraining line; and - (2) at least five players of the kicking team must be on each side of the ball.
-At least two players must be lined up outside the yard-line number, and two players between the inbounds lines and the yard-line number.
+- (a) From the time the kicker begins his approach to the ball and until the ball is kicked, - (1) all kicking team players other than the kicker must be lined up with at least one foot on the yard line that is one yard behind their restraining line, and both feet must remain on the ground until the ball is kicked; and - (2) at least five players of the kicking team must be on each side of the ball; and - (3) at least two players (other than a holder) must be lined up inbounds between the sideline and the bottom (outside) of the yard-line number, and at least two players (other than a holder) must be lined up between the top (inside) of the yard-line number and the inbounds lines.

-- (1) A holder for a free kick counts as one of the required five players, regardless of where he is positioned. - (2) A player who lines up one yard behind the restraining line must have at least one foot (either the front or the back foot) touching that yard line. - (b) All kicking team players must be inbounds and behind the ball when it is kicked, except: - (1) the holder of a placekick (3-18-1-Item 2) may be beyond the line, and - (2) the kicker may be beyond the line, provided that his kicking foot is not beyond the line. - (c) Until the ball is kicked, all receiving team (Team B) players must be inbounds and behind their restraining line, and at least eight players must be positioned between their restraining line and a spot 15 yards behind their restraining line (the "setup zone").
+Note: A holder for a free kick counts as one of the required five players on either side of the ball, regardless of where he is positioned.
+The holder is never counted as one of the required two players between the inbounds line and the top (inside) of the numbers, regardless of where he is positioned.

+- (b) All kicking team players must be inbounds and behind the ball when it is kicked, except: - (1) the holder of a placekick (3-18-1-Item 2) may be beyond the line, and - (2) the kicker may be beyond the line, provided that his kicking foot is not beyond the line. - (c) Until the ball is kicked, all receiving team (Team B) players must be inbounds and behind their restraining line, and at least eight players must be positioned between their restraining line and a spot 15 yards behind their restraining line (the "setup zone").
 (See Section 2, Article 1, Item 2-b.)

-Penalty: For a player being beyond the restraining line when the ball is kicked (offside), a player being out of bounds when the ball is kicked, a kicking team player other than the kicker being more than one yard behind his restraining line, or either team being in an illegal formation when the ball is kicked: Loss of five yards.
+Penalty: For a player being beyond the restraining line when the ball is kicked (offside), a player being out of bounds when the ball is kicked, or either team being in an illegal formation when the ball is kicked: Loss of five yards.